Private Mean Estimation with Person-Level Differential Privacy: Private Mean Estimation in One Dimension

 \subsection{Generic Clip and Noise Theorem}

-In this section we create a generic theorem that applies the clip and noise framework for private mean estimation, given access to tail bounds for a univariate distribution, a coarse estimate of its mean, and an upper bound on its variance.
+In this section we create a generic theorem that applies the clip-and-noise framework for private mean estimation, given access to tail bounds for a univariate distribution, a coarse estimate of its mean, and an upper bound on its variance.
 The algorithm is as follows: take $n$ \iid samples from the distribution, take their average, clip the average, and add Laplace noise in order to output an $\eps$-DP mean estimation. \Cref{lem:clipping-bias} bounds the error caused by the clipping operation. \Cref{lem:sampling-bias-noise-term} bounds the error caused by the addition of Laplace noise and the sampling error from the truncated distribution.
-Finally, putting together the clipping bias, sampling bias, and noise term guarantees, \Cref{thm:coarse-to-fine} gives a guarantee on the accuracy of the clip and noise framework, given distributions with arbitrary tail bounds.
+Finally, putting together the clipping bias, sampling bias, and noise term guarantees, \Cref{thm:coarse-to-fine} gives a guarantee on the accuracy of the clip-and-noise framework, given distributions with arbitrary tail bounds.

 \begin{lemma}[Clipping Bias] Let $X \in \R$ be a random variable with finite mean.
 For two numbers $l \le r$, let $Z \coloneqq \mathrm{Trunc}_{l, r}(X)$.
 Then, we have:

 where $\mathrm{RightTail}(x) \coloneqq \Pr[X \geq x]$ and $\mathrm{LeftTail}(x) \coloneqq \Pr[X \le x]$. \end{lemma}